9 Signs You’re Overstressed And Don’t Know It

 1. You’re In Pain

-Sometimes, you might not realize you’re stressed until it starts to take its toll on your body.
+Sometimes, you might not realize how stressed you are until it starts to take its toll on your body.
 You can experience everything from chronic muscle aches to heart palpitations, stomach ulcers, and digestive upsets.
 When your body hurts, pay attention—stress management may be the first step towards feeling physically better.

 2. Your Sleep Is Poor

-Whether you’re sleeping too much because you’re exhausted or you’re finding that it’s hard to fall asleep, remember that stress is a very common cause.
-You can improve your sleep by meditating, exercising and eating a healthy diet, but you should also look to your everyday routines to see if you’re overtaxing yourself.
+Whether you’re sleeping too much because you feel exhausted or you’re finding that it’s hard to fall asleep, remember that stress is a very common cause.
+You can improve your sleep by meditating, exercising and eating a healthy diet, but you should also look at your everyday routines to see if you’re overtaxing yourself.